bsmock/k-shortest-paths/README.md

 See the test code under edu/ufl/cise/bsmock/graph/ksp/test/ for example usage.

 If you are using this code in published research, please give it a citation!

 Author: Brandon Smock

 Website: https://github.com/bsmock/k-shortest-paths

 Email me if I can help make it easier for you to cite my work.
+Thank you!

 Any questions or comments, please email Brandon Smock (dr.brandon.smock@gmail.com).